The Pros and Cons of Starting a Construction Cleanup Business

 Contrary to popular belief, construction-site cleanup is often not a part of a regular contractor's job description.
 A contractor takes away his own equipment and tools, but getting a site camera-ready for occupancy—or, in complex, multistage projects, the next round of work—is a whole separate operation.
 Enter the construction cleanup crew.
-From carting away debris to making surfaces sparkle, their job is to make sure a space is sanitary and safe.
+From carting away debris to making surfaces sparkle, their job is to make sure space is sanitary and safe.

 The Pros of Starting a Construction Cleanup Business